-And a small piece of advice: don’t overdo this thing.
+And a small piece of advice: don’t overdo this visual identity thing.
 If you’re trying to find, for example, a name for your agency that would have some cool meaning, consider thinking of something catchy and easy to remember.
 Not every name should have meaning at once – sometimes, it is what you’ll earn later.

 №4: Plan ahead

 At this point, you already gotta realize: okay, this is real, and this is happening.
 You have an idea, a team, a brand identity ready, and now you can start planning.
 I’ll tell you the truth: I myself am a very spontaneous feller who happens to plan anything at all only if there’s an urgent need for this.
 However, such a case as ours might and should be treated as an emergency.
 Even if you prefer to go with the flow, there are situations when you can’t allow it.
 You must know how to run a creative agency.

 I would suggest making the following aspects count first:

 - Team size – decides what the scope of your projects will be and how much you’ll be able to pay your employees.

 - Your ability to invest into marketing/equipment/rent and etc. – largely determines how fast you will grow.